Brown v. Board of Education: Brown III

 In 1978, Topeka attorneys Richard Jones, Joseph Johnson and Charles Scott Jr. (son of the original Brown team member), with assistance from the American Civil Liberties Union, persuaded Linda Brown Smith—who now had her own children in Topeka schools—to be a plaintiff in reopening Brown.
 They were concerned that the Topeka Public Schools' policy of "open enrollment" had led to and would lead to further segregation.
 They also believed that with a choice of open enrollment, white parents would shift their children to "preferred" schools that would create both predominantly African-American and predominantly European-American schools within the district.
 The district court reopened the Brown case after a 25-year hiatus, but denied the plaintiffs' request finding the schools "unitary".
-In 1989, a three-judge panel of the Tenth Circuit on 2–1 vote found that the vestiges of segregation remained with respect to student and staff assignment.
+In 1989, a three-judge panel of the Tenth Circuit on a 2–1 vote found that the vestiges of segregation remained with respect to student and staff assignment.
 In 1993, the Supreme Court denied the appellant School District's request for certiorari and returned the case to District Court Judge Richard Rodgers for implementation of the Tenth Circuit's mandate.

 After a 1994 plan was approved and a bond issue passed, additional elementary magnet schools were opened and district attendance plans redrawn, which resulted in the Topeka schools meeting court standards of racial balance by 1998.
 Unified status was eventually granted to Topeka Unified School District No. 501 on July 27, 1999.
 One of the new magnet schools is named after the Scott family attorneys for their role in the Brown case and civil rights.